Fact sheet: Dredging and Off-site Disposal (Ex situ)— Sediments

 Performance

-Dredging has become one of the most commonly used remedial technologies in North America (ITRC, 2014).
-NRC (2007) conducted a review of U.S. EPA Superfund sites that use dredging as the remediation pathway and found a 50% rate of success in attaining original remediation objectives.
-This success rate is based on key measures of long-term risk reduction within a predicted magnitude and timeline.
-Performance effectiveness is primarily limited by the resuspension and release of contaminants during dredging, making it difficult to meet risk-based goals.
-Key factors limiting dredging performance and success include:
+Dredging has become one of the most commonly used remedial technologies for sediments in North America.
+This technology offers a very accurate extraction of contaminated sediments.
+Performance effectiveness is primarily limited by the resuspension and release of contaminants during dredging, making it difficult to meet remediation goals.

-Enhanced planning and operation efficiency have been shown to improve removal efficiency and reduce resuspension into the water body.
-Significant efforts placed on the planning and design phase have improved the outcome of dredging projects.
-Monitoring is recommended during remediation, and should be conducted after each dredge pass.
-This will allow for assessment of dredge effectiveness in meeting cleanup requirements.
+Enhanced planning and operation efficiency have been shown to improve removal efficiency and reduce resuspension into the waterbody.
+Significant efforts put into the planning and design phases have improved dredging project outcomes.
+Monitoring is recommended during remediation and should be conducted after each dredge pass.
+This will allow for the assessment of dredge effectiveness in meeting the remediation project requirements.

 Measures to improve sustainability or promote ecological remediation

-• conduct sediment dredging in a manner to minimize the residual contamination.
-For example, consider the use of post-dredge institutional controls (such as silt curtains) to further reduce sedimentation and protect sensitive environments.
-(Palermo et al., 2008; Manap and Voulvoulis, 2014);
+• Minimizing residual contamination, for example, consider the use of post-dredge institutional controls to reduce sedimentation further and protect sensitive environments.

 Potential impacts of the application of the technology on human health